raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 - How to compile Scheme scripts into bytecodes in Rust crates to embed the scripts.
 - How to embed and run scripts written in Stak Scheme in Rust programs.

-The full source codes used in this page is available at the [`examples/embedded-script` directory on GitHub][source]
+The full source codes used in this guide is available at the [`examples/embedded-script` directory on GitHub][source]

 ## Installing dependencies